STBoyden/codeCTRL/README.md

 `main` branch and can be found in one of the completed workflow runs [here](https://github.com/STBoyden/codectrl/actions/workflows/build-and-package.yml).

-Similarly, there are generated MacOS app packages on every commit on the CodeCTRL main branch and can be gound on the same link above.
+Similarly, there are generated MacOS app packages on every commit on the CodeCTRL main branch and can be found on the same link above.